Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Culla

-We enter the lands of Castellón with Culla, where the Templar castle and the views of the Alto Maestrazgo welcome us.
-Its cobbled layout and past linked to the Order of the Temple give it an air of mystery and unforgettable grandeur.
+Culla, in the province of Castellón, where the Templar castle and the views of the Alto Maestrazgo welcome us.
+Its cobblestone streets and history linked to the Knights Templar lend it an air of mystery and unforgettable grandeur.

 Vilafamés